The Mediterranean Diet - probably the healthiest diet in the world

 1. The Rainbow Diet is a Lifestyle diet:

 f.
-Learn to be calm.
+LEARN TO BE CALM.
 Worry beads, chess or draughts, sipping a small coffee for an hour, reading the paper, wandering round the market.
-It de-stresses the body, just like Meditation.
+It de-stresses the body, just like meditation.

-5. Eat plenty of deeply colourful, naturally fibrous vegetables: A variety of salad leaves from chicory and watercress to herbs like coriander (cilantro) and rosemary, fennel, onions (red onions, spring onions), garlic, red and yellow peppers, radishes, beetroot.
+iv) Eat more Polyphenols - these are the bioactive compounds that can prevent and correct chronic illnesses.
+They are not just in colourful fruits and vegetables but in high levels in herbs: The markets on the coast in the South of France and Italy are full of these health-giving, microbe-killing, vitamin-rich foods.
+Consume a variety of salad leaves from chicory and watercress to herbs like oregano, basil, coriander (cilantro) black pepper, garlic, turmeric, rosemary, fennel, onions (red onions, spring onions), red and yellow peppers, radishes, beetroot.
 Eat fruits like tomatoes, apricots and peaches.
 Always eat more vegetables than fruits.
+A little dark chocolate is good for your gut bacteritoo.

 There is far, far more information in our book, ‘The Rainbow Diet’, including a shopping cart, a points system and a full list of the many foods you can eat.